sphandro/bigdata-project/README.md

     month,
     lockdown_period;
 ```
-This generates many files in the HDFS directory congestion_state_month/
+Results are stored as a file sequence in the HDFS directory congestion_state_month/

 ```
 /congestion_state_month/000000_0
 /congestion_state_month/000001_0